agentauthco/agentauth/packages/agentauth-core/README.md

 ### AgentAuth ID (`agentauth_id`)

-**What it is:** A UUID v5 generated deterministically from the AgentAuth Address.
+**What it is:** A UUID v5 generated deterministically from the AgentAuth Address, used for stable identification across systems

 ```
 Format: [UUID v5]